 Students who wish to explore two-dimensional art may choose from among a wide variety of courses at Blair.
 Drawing, painting, and both film and digital photography are offered from introductory to Advanced Placement levels, while courses in architecture and graphic arts open doors to hands-on problem solving and principles of good design for beginner and more-advanced students.
 Blair’s intriguing video studies classes cover the fundamentals of filmmaking and hand-drawn animation and give students the opportunity to produce original documentaries, fiction films and animated works.

 Blair’s fine arts classrooms and studios are housed in the centrally located Chiang Center for Innovation and Collaboration.
-In this dynamic new building, open, light-filled studios, two fully equipped media labs, glass-walled classrooms and flexible workspaces will facilitate coursework in the fine arts and inspire extracurricular projects and artistic exploration by all members of the School community.
+In this dynamic new building, open, light-filled studios, two fully equipped media labs, glass-walled classrooms and flexible workspaces facilitate coursework in the fine arts and inspire extracurricular projects and artistic exploration by all members of the School community.

 Student artwork is also celebrated at Blair: Paintings, drawings, photos and ceramics are displayed year-round throughout campus, while the Annual Student Art Show in Armstrong-Hipkins Center for the Arts’ Romano Gallery is a “must see” spring event.
 Student-produced videos are shown regularly at School meeting, while the year’s best films are screened at the spring film festival.